smped/GRAVI/README.md

 | sample2 | AR | E2  | 1 | input1 |
 ```

-It is currently assumed that bam files will be placed in `data/aligned/bam/**` where the value `**` represents each individual ChIP target.
+It is currently assumed that bam files will be placed in `data/aligned/bam/[target]` where the final directory is the individual ChIP target.
 Whilst the root directory can theoretically be changed via `config.yml`, it is not recommended.
 Bam files should be named as specified in the `sample` column, with the addition of the `.bam` suffix only.